scalameta/munit/docs/tests.md

 }
 ```

-Note that old version for MUnit (v0.x series) the timeout only applied to async
+> Note that `munitTimeout` is only respected for async tests in the stable
+> version version of MUnit (v0.x series).
+The setting is ignored by normal
+> non-async tests.
+However, starting with MUnit v1.0 (latest milestone release:
-tests.
-Since the release of MUnit v1.0, the timeout applies to all tests
-including non-async tests.
+> @VERSION@), the timeout applies to all tests including non-async tests.

 ## Run tests in parallel